-• Pp 8-9 Depicts the mother and child watching three men on the beach below hauling out a rowboat (presumably one of them is her father?) with the rowboat, then a huge ocean liner bedecked with streamers is about to set of on a long voyage, and then the girl is seen reading a letter from home with her suitcase ready to be unpacked at her feet.

-• Pp 10-11 Depicts the child climbing a tree, then observing a similar row of trees as she arrives in a foreign place, and then working in some foreign country.

-• Pp 12-13 Depicts three fragments of the past - the child playing beneath a clothesline as her mother rescues the washing on a rainy day, playing the piano on the ship's deck while children dance to the music, and lighting lamps in a different household.

-• Pp 14-15 Depicts a small child playing on the beach with a toy boat, she cherishes the same boat sitting on a double bunk on the ocean liner, and then as an adult is seen giving the boat to a small child (presumably hers) on another beach.

-• Pp 16-17 Depicts stargazing - the child on her father's shoulders, the ocean liner in a sea of stars, and the same girl, now a mother, showing her child the stars on another headland, presumably in Australia?
-Two birds feature on the right hand side of the frame. up).
+- Pp 6-7 Depicts the child playing by the sea, then in a rowboat, with her father pushing her out into deeper water, and finally her parents waving her off as she travels away on a larger ferry boat, in the third frame.
+The dog grows in each frame as the child does. - Pp 8-9 Depicts the mother and child watching three men on the beach below hauling out a rowboat (presumably one of them is her father?) with the rowboat, then a huge ocean liner bedecked with streamers is about to set of on a long voyage, and then the girl is seen reading a letter from home with her suitcase ready to be unpacked at her feet. - Pp 10-11 Depicts the child climbing a tree, then observing a similar row of trees as she explores on a stopover en route to Australia, and then finally arriving in Australia. - Pp 12-13 Depicts three fragments of the past the child playing beneath a clothesline as her mother rescues the washing on a rainy day, playing the piano on the ship's deck while children dance to the music, and lighting lamps in a different household. - Pp 14-15 Depicts a small child playing on the beach with a toy boat, she cherishes the same boat sitting on a double bunk on the ocean liner, and then as an adult is seen giving the boat to a small child on another beach. - Pp 16-17 Depicts stargazing the child on her father's shoulders, the ocean liner in a sea of stars, and the same girl, now a grown up, showing her child the stars on another headland, presumably in Australia?
+Two birds feature on the right hand side of the frame.

-• Pp 18-19 Depicts dinner - as a child with her mother, as the young woman aboard ship with a varied group of people from every walk of life and many cultures, and in her new household with her partner and child.

-• Pp 20-21 The format changes at this point, with an evocative painting of the sky as a double page spread, described as 'space between'.

-• Pp 22-23 Depicts the child being read to by her father, then she is seen as a young woman standing at the rail on the ocean liner (seeing the reflection of her family waving her goodbye in the face of the moon), and then as an older adult farewelling a young traveller boarding a plane (presumably her child now grownup).

-• Pp 24-25 The child is seen, in another double page spread, now as an old woman resting in a chair.

-• Pp 26-27 A magical double page spread depicts the old woman waving a white handkerchief and about to step through a door on the edge of a cliff; the viewer can see her childhood on the left and the new life she has led overseas on the right.

-• Pp 28-29 Another evocative spread depicts on the right, the old woman with arms out ready to catch her childhood dog, with her childhood self on the left, and the huge ocean liner in the background.
-The image captures all the stages of her life in one spread.

-• Pp 30-31 The old woman is viewed from behind sitting on a seat overlooking the ocean with the toy boat and the dog in sketched form beside her.
+- Pp 18-19 Depicts dinner as a child with her mother, as the young woman aboard ship with a varied group of people from every walk of life and many cultures, and in a new household with her partner and child. - Pp 20-21 The format changes at this point, with an evocative painting of the sky as a double page spread, described as 'space between'. - Pp 22-23 Depicts the child being read to by her father, then she is seen as a young woman standing at the rail on the ocean liner (seeing the reflection of her family waving her goodbye in the face of the moon), and then as an older adult farewelling a young traveller boarding a plane. - Pp 24-25 The child is seen, in another double page spread, now as an old woman resting in a chair. - Pp 26-27 A magical double page spread depicts the old woman waving a white handkerchief and about to step through a door; the viewer can see her childhood on the left and the new life she has led overseas on the right. - Pp 28-29 Another evocative spread depicts on the right, the old woman with arms out ready to catch her childhood dog, with her childhood self on the left, and the huge ocean liner in the background.
+The image captures all the stages of her life in one spread. - Pp 30-31 The old woman is viewed from behind sitting on a seat overlooking the ocean with the toy boat and the dog in sketched form beside her.